tetherto/lib-wallet-seed-bip39/README.md

 # 🌱 lib-wallet-seed-bip39

-A robust implementation of BIP39 seed generation and management for [Wallet SDK]()
+A robust implementation of BIP39 seed generation and management.

 ## 💼 Wallet SDK
-This library is part of the [Wallet SDK](https://github.com/tetherto/lib-wallet)
+This library is part of the [Wallet SDK](https://github.com/tetherto/lib-wallet).

 ## 🚀 Installation